coffeeNtv/PPT/README.md

 # **High-resolution Medical Image Translation via Patch Alignment-based Bidirectional Contrastive Learning (MICCAI 2024)**

-Thank you for your attention of our work.
+Thank you for your attention.
 This is the codebase for Patch alignment-based Paired image-to-image Translation (PPT).
 Please feel free to cite us if our work can be helpful for your study.

 ```
 @inproceedings{zhang2024ppt,